-To address these critical needs of space, new curriculums, and changing technology the College constructed a Career Technology Center and is currently renovating and adding new space to the East and West Technology Buildings.
+To address these critical needs of space, new curriculums, and changing technology the College constructed a Career Technology Center and renovated the East and West Technology Buildings (renamed Founders Hall).
 In addition, the College is performing major renovations to current buildings and infrastructure using funding acquired through the Millage Maintenance and Replacement Fund (a 5-year .85 mil levy).
 Detailed information is included in the Millage Maintenance and Replacement Fund attachment.